sukhigrewal/nargis/content/posts/slowly-deeply.md

 30 days of **hitting the mat, making the mat my home**

-30 days of **working on one, single chosen writing project.**
+30 days of **working on a single chosen writing project.**

-30 days of **exploring chosen books, works, and classes** with archives kept [here](https://s-k.netlify.app/ "Reading List"), of what I'm reading
+30 days of **exploring chosen books, and classes** with archives kept [here](https://s-k.netlify.app/ "Reading List"), of what I'm reading and working on

 ...and this is what happened.